PeterHUistyping/Priest-Beneath/README.md

 Click HERE to Play!  <br>
 https://peterhuistyping.github.io/Priest-Beneath/<br>

+## Thank for our great teammates collaborative working on this amazing Unity Game.

 ## Intro
 Be a priest, but beneath!
 With your super minigun made in 2077, break barriers to increase your shooting speed, and survive!
 Don't forget to hunt down the sprites to get COOOOOoOL buffs!